 - 4.1 The Covid-19 pandemic continues into its 16th month since being declared initially as a national level 4 incident within the United Kingdom. - 4.2 Covid-19 is an infectious disease caused by a newly discovered coronavirus.
 Coronaviruses are a family of viruses that cause diseases in animals.
-Seven, including Covid-19 have made the jump to humans. - 4.3 National guidelines and communications issued continue be logged through the Trust Incident Control Centre and action cards for staff are updated to ensure that as a Trust we have responded in an evidence-based way to maintain the safety of patients, staff, volunteers and contractors.
+Seven, including Covid-19 have made the jump to humans. - 4.3 Covid-19 is closely related to Severe Acute Respiratory Syndrome (SARS) which swept around the world in 2002 to 2003. - 4.4 National guidelines and communications issued continue be logged through the Trust Incident Control Centre and action cards for staff are updated to ensure that as a Trust we have responded in an evidence-based way to maintain the safety of patients, staff, volunteers and contractors.
 A weekly Covid-19 bulletin is emailed out on a Wednesday afternoon with all recent updated guidance, advice and news and sent to all staff within the trust. - 4.5 Lateral flow testing for all staff within LPT continues to be supported and has been successful in identifying a number of staff who had a positive result despite being asymptomatic. - 4.6 LPT figures for Covid 30 March 2020 until 31 March 2021 are:

-Total number of positive cases - 616 Total number of positive cases on the day of admission - 345 Total number of cases positive after admission - 271
+Total number of positive cases - 616

+Total number of positive cases on the day of admission - 345

+Total number of cases positive after admission - 271